AdobeDocs/experience-manager-64.en/help/sites-administering/msm-sync.md

   </tr>
   <tr>
    <td>VersionCopyAction</td>
-   <td>If the source page has been published at least once, update the live copy using the version that is published. </td>
+   <td>If the blueprint/source page has been published at least once, creates a live copy page using the version that is published.
+Note: this action is only available for creating a live copy page based on a published source page, not for updating an existing live copy page. </td>
    <td> </td>
   </tr>
   <tr>